 - Ensure open collaboration and consultation has occurred in the issue development process with involvement of subject matter experts, management and Counsel as appropriate.

 - Ensure that the principles of plain writing have been used in stating the government’s legal position(s) and the taxpayer’s position.

 UTP Feedback Process

-In implementing the new UTP reporting requirement, it is important for LB&I to learn as much as possible about the usefulness of the UTP schedules in the exam process.
-Feedback will be collected following the approval of the audit plan.
-An opportunity for additional feedback may be provided at the conclusion of the examination of returns that included a Schedule UTP.
+It is important for LB&I to learn as much as possible about the usefulness of the UTP schedules in the exam process.
+Feedback will be collected on all Schedule UTP returns assigned to the field.

 For further guidance or technical information about Schedule UTP and the modified policy of restraint, see: